ska-telescope/ska-sdp-spectral-line-imaging/README.md

 1. All FITS images have to be either **spectral or continuum**.
 They may contain data which is 2-dimensional or 4-dimensional when loaded into numpy.

+1. If FITS image is spectral, it must have same frequency coordinates (the reference frequency, frequency delta and number of channels) as the measurement set.

 1. Currently **read_model** does not support reading data of multiple polarizations from a single FITS file.
 So for each polarization, there has to be a seperate FITS image.

 1. The `pols` config param of the **read_model** stage should have the same order of polarization values as it is expected to be in the measurement set.